kaizen-ai/kaizenflow/defi/README.md

 ## Run the `defi` container

-- Typically you want to have one `defi` container with multiple terminals attached to it to run servers (e.g., Ganache) and clients (e.g., Jupyter, bash)
+- Typically, you want to have one `defi` container with multiple terminals attached to it to run servers (e.g., Ganache) and clients (e.g., Jupyter, bash)
 - We suggest to use `tmux` to keep all the terminals in a single window and make it easy to control via keyboard